 All international travelers need to have valid documents and visa to get entry into the other country even for certain transit countries.
 You are responsible to ensure that you have all necessary travel documents and visas before booking the ticket.
 To check the visa requirement for transit and destination country, please click on this link below to get the relevant details.
 We suggest you to contact the respective country embassy in [the U.S.] the usa as per your itinerary to get the accurate information for [your visa] and documents.

-The message is clear: The responsibility for knowing and obtaining the proper travel documents lies with the traveler.
+The responsibility for knowing and obtaining the proper travel documents lies with the traveler.
 Kim’s case highlights the fact that you also need to check the entry requirements for any country through which your flight may connect.

-It’s not just missing visas or ETAs that could put the brakes on your trip.
+And it’s not just missing visas or ETAs that could put the brakes on your trip.

 Unfortunately, the answer is no one.
 When a traveler makes a mistake such as this, they almost always bear the financial burden.